Binwise exploration of vector couplings in $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ decays: decay modes

 After collecting all the expressions for the branching ratios and key observables of the $B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$ decay modes, we now proceed with the numerical analysis.
 For this analysis, we have taken the necessary input parameters from the PDG \cite{ParticleDataGroup:2024cfk} and the form factors for both $B_s \to D_s$ and $B_s \to D_s^*$ computed using the Lattice QCD method from \cite{McLean:2019qcx} and \cite{Harrison:2021tol}, respectively.
 Using the best-fit values from all the new physics scenarios (1D, 2D, and 4D), we computed the branching ratios, lepton non-universality, forward-backward asymmetry, and $\chi_{1,\ldots, 6}^{D_s^{(*)}}$ observables in four different $q^2$ bins: $q^2 \in [3.2, 5]~{\rm GeV}^2$, $q^2 \in [5, 7]~{\rm GeV}^2$, $q^2 \in [7, 9]~{\rm GeV}^2$, and $q^2 \in [9, q^2_{\rm max}]~{\rm GeV}^2$.
 The left (right) panel of Fig. \ref{fig:BR} depicts the branching ratio BR($B_s \to D_s^{(*)} \tau \bar{\nu}_\tau$) in all the new physics scenarios.
 The lepton non-universality parameters $R_{D_s}$ (left panel) and $R_{D_s^*}$ (right panel) are shown in Fig. \ref{fig:LNU}.
 The $q^2$ binwise predictions for the forward-backward asymmetries, $A_{FB}^{D_s}$ (top left panel) and $A_{FB}^{D_s^*}$ (top right panel), as well as the observables $\chi_{1,2}^{D_s}$ (left panel) and $\chi_{1,2}^{D_s^*}$ (right panel) are presented in the middle and bottom panels of Fig. \ref{fig:AFB}, respectively.
 Fig. \ref{fig:Ptau} represents similar results as Fig. \ref{fig:AFB} for the $\tau$ polarization asymmetries $P_\tau^{D_s^{(*)}}$ and the observables $\chi_{3,4}^{D_s^*}$.
 The longitudinal (transverse) polarization asymmetry of $D^*_s$ is presented in the top left (top right) panel of Fig. \ref{fig:long_Trans_C56}, while the bottom left (bottom right) panel represents the observables $\chi_{5,6}^{D_s^*}$.

-Here, the red circle (error line) represents the central values of the Standard Model (SM) along with the $1\sigma$ theoretical uncertainties.
+Here, the red circle (error line) represents the central values of the SM along with the $1\sigma$ theoretical uncertainties.
 The predictions from the best-fit values of all the scenarios are presented in different graphics and colors: 1DS-I $\rightarrow$ Blue, 2DS-I $\rightarrow$ Purple, 2DS-II $\rightarrow$ Green, 2DS-III $\rightarrow$ Dark Yellow, 2DS-IV $\rightarrow$ Magenta, and 4DS-I $\rightarrow$ Cyan.
-The numerical values of the branching ratios and other physical observables for the decay $B_s \to D_s \tau \bar{\nu}_\tau$ in the SM and all the new physics scenarios across the four different $q^2$ bins are presented in Table \ref{Tab:BstoDs_Obs}.
-Tables \ref{Tab:BstoDsstar_Obs} and \ref{Tab:BstoDsstar_Chis} include the numerical values of the observables for the process $B_s \to D_s^* \tau \bar{\nu}_\tau$.
+The numerical values of the branching ratios and other physical observables for the decay $B_s \to D_s \tau \bar{\nu}_\tau$ in the SM and all the new physics scenarios across the four different $q^2$ bins are presented in Table~\ref{Tab:BstoDs_Obs} of Appendix~D. Tables~\ref{Tab:BstoDsstar_Obs} and~\ref{Tab:BstoDsstar_Chis} of Appendix~D include the numerical values of the observables for the process $B_s \to D_s^* \tau \bar{\nu}_\tau$.

 By analyzing the physical observables in the SM and in the presence of various new physics scenarios, we observed the following:

 \begin{itemize} \item \textbf{Branching Ratio:} Significant deviations from the SM predictions have been observed for the branching ratios of the decay processes $B_s \to D_s^{(*)} \tau \bar \nu_\tau$ in the $q^2$ bins $[5, 7]$ and $[7, 9]$, particularly for the 2DS-III and 4DS-I scenarios.